Skills: Writing, Speaking, Listening

 2. Explain to the students that each of them should find in their coursebook the first word, beginning with the letter in the same alphabetical order as they are sitting, i.e. Player A searches for the first word, beginning with the letter 'A', Player B does the same for the letter 'B' and so on.
 As they do it, you write the found words on the board.

-2. When every word is on the board, explain to the game participants that each of them should write an article in their notebook, using all of the foundings.
+2. When every word is on the board, explain to the game participants that each of them should, on their own, write an article in their notebook, using all of the foundings.
 Allow a reasonable amount of time to the students for completing this task.
 While they are writing, circulate, monitor and assist, if necessary.

 1. Since the task takes a long time to complete, it would be more feasible to set it for homework.
 In this case, the game itself should be carried out in the next lesson.